aekimura/CS199_Final/README.md

 # Pipeline

-1. Environment Set-Up
+##### 1. Environment Set-Up
-2. Data download
+##### 2. Data download
-3. Pre-processing
+##### 3. Pre-processing
-4.
+##### 4.

 # Pipeline Steps

 **1. Environment Set-Up - Miniconda & .yml**

-    First Miniconda must be installed and then the provided .yml files can be used to create the environments to complete the rest of the pipeline steps.
+>First Miniconda must be installed and then the provided .yml files can be used to create the environments to complete the rest of the pipeline steps.
 To download and set-up Miniconda, enter the following commands in order as they are required.
 Statments in all caps denote actions to complete.

  ```ruby
  ### Miniconda3 Installation ###